Congenital Heart Defects

 Heart transplant

 Children may receive a heart transplant if they have a complex congenital heart defect that cannot be repaired surgically or if the heart fails after surgery.
-Children may also receive a heart transplant if they are dependent on a ventilator to breathe or have severe symptoms of heart failure.
+Children may also receive a heart transplant if they are dependent on a ventilator to breathe or have severe symptom of heart failure.
 Some adults with congenital heart defects may eventually need a heart transplant.

 Palliative surgery